WTW-IM/es-components/README.md

 ## Contributing

+When adding a component, refer to the [Exchange Solutions UI Guidelines](http://prototypes-wtw.net/).
+This is a work-in-progress, so communicate with the UX team if you have any questions.

 Submit a pull request when you're ready to have your code reviewed and apply the ``ready for review`` label.
 Once it has been reviewed, ensure the version and documentation commits have been added and apply the ``ready for merge`` label.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on standards.

 ## Tools